ustream/api-docs/_posts/android/0.6.0/README.md

 ### Step 1: Create credentials for your mobile app

-The SDK requires the use of a **Ustream Player SDK key**, which is validated whenever the SDK communicates with Ustream streaming servers.
+The SDK requires the use of a **Ustream Player SDK key**, which is validated whenever the SDK communicates with IBM Video Streaming streaming servers.
 The sample application contains a sample SDK key which you can use for testing.
 The sample SDK key can only be used to play content on the test channel(s) also used in the sample app.